4d/docs/docs/Admin/debugLogFiles.md

 }
 ```

+### Example

-Here is an example of "myLog.json":
+Here is an example of log configuration file:

 ```json
 {